On This Page

 The following are answers to questions you may have about the proposed regulation and by-law changes:

-Are there any prohibitions on what controlled substances NPs can prescribe?
+Are there any controlled substances that NPs can’t prescribe?

-No. Methadone is regulated more vigorously than other controlled substances and requires a Health Canada exemption to prescribe.
-At this time, there is no process for NPs to obtain this exemption; therefore, NPs will not be able to prescribe methadone.
+Methadone is regulated more rigorously than other controlled substances.
+A Health Canada exemption is required to prescribe it.
+At this time, there is no process for individual NPs to obtain this Health Canada exemption.

-Related to the proposed by-law changes, it seems punitive to place a restriction on the register.
-Why is the College proposing this approach?
+It seems punitive to place a restriction on the register.
+Why is the College taking this approach?

-Prescribing controlled substances is a high-risk activity which will become part of NPs’ scope of practice when the regulations are approved.
+Prescribing controlled substances is a high-risk activity.
 Meeting the controlled substances education requirement gives NPs competencies related to safe, effective and ethical prescribing, and managing clients who are treated with controlled substances.
 It is important that anyone can see if an NP has not met the education requirement and is therefore is not authorized to perform this activity.
 The restriction on the College's public register, Find a Nurse, will be clearly described as follows: "This member cannot prescribe controlled substances.
 They have not completed the education needed to do so."